 - Taking a two-hour bankruptcy education course prior to discharge of your debts.

 Every bankruptcy is different.
 However, most Chapter 7 cases are discharged between four and six months after filing.
 Most Chapter 23 cases take three to five years to complete the repayment schedule.
 A skilled attorney can help you through the bankruptcy process from start to finish.

 Contact Us for an Assessment of Your Case

-online contact form and our Dallas bankruptcy lawyers will be in touch with you promptly.
+To talk about your case, filing options, and approximate timeline for your unique situation, please fill out an online contact form and our Dallas bankruptcy lawyers will be in touch with you promptly.